Slipped Disc Management Using Safe Methods in Malaysia

 At the L5-S1 segment, disc degeneration and a reduction in disc height were observed.
 Additionally, a large right para-central disc extrusion was identified, which significantly affected the spinal nerves and the spinal cord (thecal sac).
 The MRI findings indicated that this large disc extrusion compressed the right neural foramina and significantly affected the right lateral aspect of the thecal sac.

-Treatment Management Plan & Frequency of Therapy – First Case
+Care Management Plan & Frequency of Therapy – First Case

 severe spinal disc herniation & extrusion

-Response to NSD Therapy® – First Case
+Response to Decompression Management & Therapy – First Case

 The patient showed excellent progress.
 By the final evaluation on April 27, 2010, there was significant improvement in overall function.
 The level of discomfort had reduced from a constant 9/10 to an occasional 1/10, with no recurring symptoms down the leg.